 Eyeballing both graphs, all three machines did a pretty good job of tracking the official numbers.
-Combining both tests, we found that both the AirVisual Node and the Laser Egg correlated r = 0.98 with the official PM2.5 numbers.
+Combining both tests, we found that both the AirVisual Pro and the Laser Egg correlated r = 0.98 with the official PM2.5 numbers.

 Another way to measure accuracy is to look at on average how far the numbers were from the government data.
-The Node was the closest: it was off from the official numbers by an average of 4.8µg/m3.
+The AirVisual was the closest: it was off from the official numbers by an average of 4.8µg/m3.
 The Laser Egg was consistently further than the government machine, with an average deviation of 6.5µg/m3.
 The Dylos was off by an average of 9.1µg/m3.

 The Airpocalypse Test

 To test accuracy at extremely high concentrations, we burned a cigarette in a closed 15m3 room.
-Our goal here was to see how well the particle counters were at reading concentration levels over a whole range of values, including toxic levels.
+Our goal was to see how well the particle counters were at reading concentration levels over a whole range of values, including toxic levels.
 With the help of cigarettes and a partner NGO in Beijing, we managed to get the concentration above 1,000µg/m3!

 Overall, the three particle counters were reasonably accurate compared to the government machines.
-In the estimation of the Smart Air team, all of them are suitable for giving an approximate AQI value in your home.
-Of all three, the Node scored the highest, with the lowest deviation from the government machines in both outdoor tests and the highest accuracy in the “crazy bad” test.
+They’re all suitable for giving an approximate indoor air pollution (AQI) reading in your home.
+Of all three, the AirVisual scored the highest.
+It had the lowest deviation from the government machines, and the highest accuracy in the “crazy bad” test.

 Since all three machines are reasonably accurate, the question then really comes down to: How easy it is to use the device?
 And what features do they have?